nexiality/documentation/release/nexial-core-v2.1.changelog.md

 - code fix to `nexial-project-inspector` when the target project does not contain `artifact/bin` directory

 #### Improvements:
+- adding a bit more project metadata when inspecting project via `nexial-project-inspector`.

 #### Nexial Expression
 - [XML &raquo; `append`](../expressions/XMLexpression): **NEW** append content to xml document.